 Lily could have saved her life when the dark lord came to kill Harry.
 She begged him to kill her instead of Harry.
 She could have flown to safety but all she did was to stand for her child.
 Lily taught me that no matter what, you have to stand for your child.

 Lily was supportive to her child even after death.
 Remember her words in the forest?
 When Harry was walking to meet Voldemort, she assured him that he is really brave and they were proud of him.
 Lily taught me that no matter scared you are, you need to support your child, you have to encourage him to do the best.

-I was too young to understand the sacrifice Lily had when I first read the book but as I stepped on the threshold of motherhood, it was Lily who hold my hand.
-HP series is not about witchcraft but it was about magic, the magic of love, compensation and friendship.
+I was too young to understand the sacrifice Lily had when I first read the book but as I stepped on the threshold of motherhood, it was Lily who holds my hand.
+HP series is not about witchcraft but it was about magic, the magic of love, and friendship.
 And I owe Lily Potter so much for teaching me this magic.